pudding-tech/mikane/README.md

 #### Backend:

 Option A:
-1. Set up a postgreSQL database manually, and run db_schema and all functions against it
+1. Set up a postgreSQL database, then run db_schema.sql and all functions (in db_scripts forlder) against it

 2. Create .env file and populate required variables